 Safety in the garage

-A common practice that takes place during this time of year is the dreaded task of spring cleaning of garages.
-As you are doing your spring cleaning, please take into consideration the storage of chemicals and poisons.
+For Construction Safety Week to tip number two, consider a common practice that takes place during this time of year is the dreaded task of spring cleaning of garages.
+As you are doing your spring cleaning, please consider the safety of those who may enter the garage.
+Specifically, the storage of chemicals and poisons.
 Everyone has them, but are they stored properly?
 Some quick statistics.

 - 838 children ages 19 and under died from poisonings in 2010.